DataDog/hiring-engineers/answers.md

 I initially had some problems with this, since I had never dealt with a .yaml file of the length of the datadog.yaml file.
 My tags wouldn't display at first because I wasn't indenting the tags in the config file correctly.

 If I were improving the documentation for this, I would add a troubleshooting section to the documentation that recommends using a yaml validator or linter if the tags are not appearing.
-I would also add an error message that makes it clear that there is a parsing issue with the `datadog.yaml` file.
+I would also add an error message that makes it clear on startup that there is a parsing issue with the `datadog.yaml` file.
+I

 ## Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.